12 Weirdest Bars in Berlin | Hello Berlin | Berlin Travel Blog

 2. RedRum Art Bar

 Ever wonder what The Shining meets Twin Peaks would look like as a bar?
 RedRum Art Bar is the answer.
-Tucked away on a quiet street in busting Graefekiez, this bar is well-known for both absinthe and cocktails.
+Tucked away on a quiet street in bustling Graefekiez, this bar is well-known for both absinthe and cocktails.
 If you want to get creative with your cocktails, this is one of the best places in town to do it, offering an extensive international selection.

 Have a special event?
 They also offer a small cinema room that you can book out in advance, as well as private tastings.